Drumlin Farm Growing Practices

 - With help from our farm animals, we make and spread our own compost on our fields.
 The majority of our soil fertility derives from on-farm sources such as cover crops and compost.

-- We don’t irrigate.
+- We don’t irrigate our fields.
 Our focus on building healthy soils allows us to avoid irrigation, which is an energy-intensive method of watering plants and producing food.

 - We strive to limit our energy consumption.
 In the summer, we harvest early in the morning and distribute food on the same day so as to reduce the need for refrigeration.
 In the winter, we store root crops in a simple root cellar cooled by outside air—no refrigeration is required.